-We begin the list with an instant classic that was first introduced back in the 1800s, also known as ‘gunny races,’ potato sack races become the main attraction at many a carnival.
+We begin the list with an instant classic, one of the best outdoor games for kids, that was first introduced back in the 1800s, also known as ‘gunny races,’ potato sack races become the main attraction at many a carnival.
 They say a classic never dies, and this is true for the much beloved potato sack race.

 The game can be played with a minimum of two players, the maximum is completely up to you.
 The player simply line up while standing in potato sacks, and upon the blow of the whistles, have to hop their way across the finish line.